youldash/iOS/Day 4/README.md

 }
 ```

-* Last, but not least, implement the `GREnumeratorDelegate` protocol methods `-hasMoreObjects` and `nextObject`, using the following stub:
+* Last, but not least, override the `GREnumeratorDelegate` protocol methods `-hasMoreObjects` and `nextObject`, using the following stub:

 ``` Objective-C
 #pragma mark -